 Claudine Rehn is the Deputy Director for the Tillamook Estuaries Partnership.
 She received a Bachelor of Science degree in Business Administration from California Polytechnic State University at San Luis Obispo.
-Originally from California, Claudine has been fortunate to work for several successful non-profit organizations both managing and writing grants.
-She has two grown children – three if you include her husband – 3 cats and a dog that provide her constant amusement and chagrin.
-In her free time, Claudine is on the beach volunteering for the Haystack Rock Awareness program as a tide pool interpreter (and in search of the ever elusive alabaster nudibranch.)
+Originally, from California, Claudine has been fortunate to work for several successful non-profit organizations both managing and writing grants.
+She has two grown children ( three if you include her husband) - two grandchildren, three cats and two dogs that provide her constant amusement and chagrin.
+In her free time, Claudine is on the beach volunteering for the Haystack Rock Awareness program as a tide pool interpreter (and in search of the ever elusive alabaster nudibranch).

-York Johnson is the Monitoring Program Coordinator for the Tillamook Estuaries Partnership.
+York Johnson is the Water Quality Manager for the Tillamook Estuaries Partnership.
 He received a Bachelor of Science degree in Fisheries and Wildlife from Michigan State University.
 Originally from Michigan, he moved to Oregon in 1996 and worked for the Oregon Department of Environmental Quality completing Total Maximum Daily Load (TMDL) analysis for the Willamette River and other smaller watersheds throughout the State.
 Water quality is York's specialty and when not working on water quality issues he is out enjoying it whether surfing along the coast or kayaking the many estuaries.

-Maysa Miller is the NW OR Restoration Partnership (NORP) coordinator with the Tillamook Estuaries Partnership.
-Her work entails managing a 50,000+ native plant nursery and distributing over 75,000 plants to restoration projects all over NW Oregon.
-Originally form Southern Maryland, she moved to Portland, Oregon in 2008 and graduated from Portland State University with a B.S. in environmental science and Honor’s organismal biology in 2014.
+Maysa Miller is the Native Plant Nursery Coordinator with the Tillamook Estuaries Partnership.
+Her work entails managing a 100,000+ native plant nursery and distributing over 50,000 plants to restoration projects all over NW Oregon.
+Originally from Southern Maryland, she moved to Portland, Oregon in 2008 and graduated from Portland State University with a B.S. in environmental science and Honor’s organismal biology in 2014.
 She lived and worked as a science instructor at Opal Creek Ancient Forest Center until spring 2016.
 Her love of botany landed her a seasonal internship with the Tillamook BLM as a native seed collector.
 Little did she know she would find a home and purpose here with TEP.
-When not working with vascular plants, Maysa studies lichen and moss.
-In the years to come, she hopes to participate in all the hunting, fishing, surfing, kayaking, and scuba diving the rugged Oregon coast has to offer.
+When not stewarding our NW Oregon home, she enjoys being immersed in it.
+You can find her in the undergrowth foraging for mushrooms, berries, hunting, fishing, or playing on a surf board in the waves.